Joseph Bottoms

 Joseph Bottoms is an American actor who won the 1975 Golden Globe Award for New Star of the Year for his role in The Dove.
-He is also well known for his roles in the television mini-series Holocaust and Disney's The Black Hole.
+He is also well known for his roles in the television miniseries Holocaust and Disney's The Black Hole.

 Career

 Bottoms made his screen debut in the television movie Trouble Comes to Town.
-A year later he played the role of Robin Lee Graham, in The Dove, a real-life story about a teenager sailor's voyage around the world.
+A year later, he played the role of Robin Lee Graham in The Dove, a real-life story about a teenaged sailor's voyage around the world.

-In the 1978 mini-series Holocaust, he starred as Rudi Weiss, a German Jew who joins the Jewish partisans.
+In the 1978 miniseries Holocaust, he starred as Rudi Weiss, a German Jew who joins the Jewish partisans.

-A year later, he appeared in The Black Hole, a science fiction film that grossed over $35 million at the U.S. box office.
+A year later, he appeared in The Black Hole, a science-fiction film that grossed over $35 million at the U.S. box office.
 In 1981, he made his Broadway debut in Fifth of July.
 The play made its Broadway debut at the New Apollo Theatre on November 5, 1980, directed by Mason with Jeff Daniels reprising the role of Jed, Christopher Reeve as Ken and Swoosie Kurtz as Gwen.

 In 1984, he starred with Kirstie Alley in Blind Date.
 From 1985 to 1986, he was a series regular on Santa Barbara.
 In 1990, he began a guest arc on the Canadian television series Street Legal.
-In 1991, he played the second Cal Winters in Days of Our Lives.
+He played the second Cal Winters in Days of Our Lives in 1991.
 In 1998, he was cast as a series regular in The Net.

 His latest screen appearance was in 1999 in the TV series V.I.P..